alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

 end
 ```
 Gradeint background
+This function calls the **set_base_image_gradient** function in the backend which creates the *base_image* variable which stores the Magick::Image object which is the canvas on which everything will be drawn, the canvas backgroung can have any solid colour or a gradient of two colours.
-This fucntion calls the **set_base_image_gradient** function in the backend, the inputs given are the background colour for the figure (*theme_options* hash is used which will be introduced later in the blog) the top_color and the bottom_color, then the width and height of the figure and finally the theme
+The first inputs given are the background top and botton colour for the background gradient of the figure (*theme_options* hash was set up while initializing the figure), then the width and height of the figure and finally the gradient direction is set which is nil currently and will get take on the default value later.